All the celebrities who have supported Johnny Depp

 Heard is countersuing for $100m (£80.9m), accusing Depp of orchestrating a “smear campaign” against her and describing his lawsuit as a continuation of “abuse and harassment”.

-You can follow the latest updates from the Depp v Heard trial here.
+You can follow the latest updates from the Depp v Heard trial here and read about the impact it might have on his career here.

-Over the course of procedings – and Depp’s previous legal case against The Sun – a number of prominent celebrties have offered their take on the couple, with Heard receiving public backing from many.
+Over the course of proceedings – and Depp’s previous legal case against The Sun – a number of prominent celebrities have offered their take on the couple, with Heard receiving public backing from several stars.

-However, others have also spoken out in support of Depp, including his ex-partner Winona Ryder, Javier Bardem and Sia.
+However, others have also spoken out in support of Depp, including his ex-partners Winona Ryder and Kate Moss, as well as actor Javier Bardem and musician Sia.

 Winona Ryder